 Risk management is a key component of Swiss Life's management process.
-The respective committees of the Corporate Executive Board and the Board of Directors monitor and take decisions in the area of risk management; these are then incorporated into the annual planning process of Swiss Life.
+The respective committees of the Corporate ExB and the BoD monitor and take decisions in the area of risk management; these are then incorporated into the annual planning process of Swiss Life.
 On the one hand, they comprise qualitative assessments relating to the strategy, to operational risks and to the internal control system (ICS).
 On the other hand, quantitative elements, such as risk budgeting and investment strategy, are included in asset and liability management.
 Based on risk capacity and risk appetite and taking account of regulatory provisions, limits are set in Swiss Life for the financial risks incurred, according to which the investment targets are set.

-Risk management tasks are performed at all levels within Swiss Life Group by corresponding bodies, such as the Investment and Risk Committee at the level of the Board of Directors of the Swiss Life Group and the Group Risk Committee at the level of the Corporate Executive Board.
+Risk management tasks are performed at all levels within Swiss Life Group by corresponding bodies, such as the IRC at the level of the BoD of the Swiss Life Group and the Group Risk Committee (GRC) at the level of the Corporate ExB.